 Cape Town is a sprawling city with interesting things to do in many of the different neighborhoods.
 What interests you most about the city will influence where you choose to stay.
 We’ve chosen itinerary stops that work well together and are easy to find!

 One of the best neighborhoods in the city for the culture and price is Observatory.
 About 20-minutes from the city center, this suburb is a great place to set off on a Cape Town walking tour to see the sights and the gorgeous street art.
 The neighborhood has a community culture all of its own.

-The main street is dotted with quaint restaurants, cafés, second-hand stores, and backpackers hostels.
+The main street is dotted with quaint restaurants, cafés, second-hand stores, and hostels and it’s an awesome place to base yourself if you’re planning a backpacking trip to Cape Town.
 You can find jazz bars open every night, and there’s even an old record store.
 It’s a great place to be, day or night, and you’ll struggle not to spend the whole weekend in Cape Town right here.